GDbateaux/Cartomancien-virtuel/README.md

 4. Run CartomancienVirtuel.exe.

 This application is fully local, but it still requires Ollama to run the language model.

+Optional: change the default camera in data/settings.json and adjust prompts in data/prompts/.

 ### Installation (Manual)
 From the project root: